 Cumulative Impacts.
 Cumulative impacts in the project area would be related to other planned transportation projects that are reasonably foreseeable.
 These projects are outlined in Section 3.1.2.
-These projects would result in cumulative impacts due to additional urbanization of the visual environment.
+These projects will result in cumulative impacts due to additional urbanization of the visual environment.

 Excess right of way outside of safety zones will be allowed to revegetate naturally.
 AHTD's Standard Specifications include native wildflowers in the permanent seeding mix.
+Automobile salvage yards will be purchased or screened.